 Step 2.
 Complete a Year of Supervised Professional Experience (YSPE)

-Next, you’ll complete a year of supervised professional experience (YSPE), which will include 1,080 hours of clinical experience.
+Next, you’ll complete a year of supervised professional experience (YSPE), which will include 1,260 hours of clinical experience.
+You must complete your YSPE within two years.

 Your university program should be able to help you find a clinic where you can complete the YSPE, but if you’d like to seek out clinical fellowships in your area, you may browse online.

 You’ll work under supervision during the YSPE.
-80% of each week must be spent in direct client contact, which might include assessment, diagnosis, evaluation, rehabilitation, or habilitation activities.
+At least 80% of each week must be spent in direct client contact, which includes assessment, diagnosis, evaluation, rehabilitation, and habilitation activities.

 You will conduct screening of clients, but it must be no more than 50% of your time.
 You’ll also meet with your supervisor at least once a month to discuss the activities you’ve completed.